schowdhuri/desdevpro.com/README.md

 path: article-slug # slug
 meta:
   author: Subir Chowdhuri
+  description: meta description
-  description: HTML description # HTML supported
+ summary: HTML description # HTML supported; used on the category landing page
 tags:
   - Hardware # The first tag is used on the landing page
   - Raspberry